iottly/iottly.github.io/saet_tutorial.md

   }
   ```
 # start_tcpdump
-this command allows to scan of the web interface, with determinate parameters
+This command allows to scan of the web interface, with determinate parameters
 - go to iottly, in the project where the board is connected
 - navigate to the _Console_ tab and expand the panel (with the double arrow on the top right corner of the panel)
 - choose your board (from the list on top of the panel)
 - on _start_tcpdump_ click _send_
 - for "extra_options" you can choose the options (example "-v") to add to command (THIS COMMAND ISN'T OBBLIGATORY )
 - for "interface" you can choose from "eth0" or "ppp0"
-- for "hex" if you choose "yes" the command add to string "-x" instead you choose "No" or don't choose anything nothing happens
+- for "hex" if you choose "yes" the command add to string "-x" if you choose "No" or don't choose anything, nothing happens
 - for "Port" you need insert value of the port, the inserted port will be the one on which the scan will be made
 - for "protocol" you can choose from "tcp" or "udp"
-- the message returned the pid and the path when the file is saved
+- the message returns the pid and the path when the file is saved
   ```
     {
     "timestamp": "2017-09-18T15:50:18",